MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineVoiceUser.md

 **Note**: `Get-CsOnlineUser` filtering on FeatureTypes will be available later this year.

-The table below lists the output fields from `Get-CsOnlineVoiceUser` and the alternative method of getting the same information using a combination of `Get-CsOnlineUser`, `Get-CsPhoneNumberAssignment` and `Get-CsOnlineLisLocation`.
+The following table lists the output fields from `Get-CsOnlineVoiceUser` and the alternative method of getting the same information using a combination of `Get-CsOnlineUser`, `Get-CsPhoneNumberAssignment`, and `Get-CsOnlineLisLocation`.

 | Output field | Alternative |
 | :---------------------------------| :--------------------------------- |